wboyz/javascript/README.md

   - [5.1](#5.1) <a name='5.1'></a> Use object destructuring when accessing and using multiple properties of an object.

-  > Why?
+  > Miért?
 Destructuring saves you from creating temporary references for those properties.

     ```javascript
     // rossz